Scorocode/scorocode-docs-en/docs/app/app4.md

     If you execute the "insert" operation for the same collection after the "insert" operation in the trigger, 10 documents will be inserted.
 After this, the call chain will be suspended.

 !!! warning "Operations interruption/execution due to a trigger"
-    When running triggers **before** operations "insert", "update" and "delete", one needs to execute `return true` to continue the document operations, and `return false` to interrupt them.
+    When running triggers **before** operations "insert", "update" and "delete", you need to execute `return true` to continue the document operations, and `return false` to interrupt them.
 The default result for a trigger is `false` if it doesn't return the value.

 !!! tip "Returning data when trigger operations are interrupted"
-     In case there is a need to return data when a trigger operation was interrupted, one can specify data that needs to be returned in `pool.result`parameter.
+     In case there is a need to return data when a trigger operation was interrupted, you can specify data that needs to be returned in `pool.result`parameter.
-    For example, inside a trigger one can create a field validation for a mandatory value before adding a document.
+    For example, inside a trigger you can create a field validation for a mandatory value before adding a document.

     ```js
     if (!pool.doc.hasOwnProperty('name')) {  // check if pool.doc does not have property "name"